-- For decades the majority of people were discriminated against on various arbitrary grounds, inter-alia, race, gender, disability, population groups, sex et cetera. - This Employment Equity (EE) Plan is an implementation programme of the Elias Motsoaledi Local Municipality (EMLM) to achieve equitable representation and fair treatment of the designated groups (i.e Black people, women and persons with disabilities in the EMLM across all occupational levels. - The EE Plan is aimed at both the elimination of all types of unfair discrimination and the identification and implementation of Affirmative Action measures, in order to accelerate the advancement of designated groups, thereby addressing the imbalances of the past, barriers to fair employment practices and ensure the working environment that reflects equitable representation of the designated groups within set timeframes. - The EE Plan gives effect to the purport, objects and spirit of the EMLM's Employment Equity Policy, Employment Equity Act 55 of 1998 and the regulations promulgated thereunder the Code of Good Practice on the Preparation, Implementation and Monitoring of the EE Plan published under Government Notice (GN) 424 in Government Gazett (GG) 40840 of 12 May 2017 read in conjuction with GN R1394 in GG 20626 of 23 November 1999 issued by the Minister of Labour in terms of s54 of the Employment Equity Act 55 of 1998.
+- ❖ For decades the majority of people were discriminated against on various arbitrary grounds, inter-alia, race, gender, disability, population groups, sex et cetera. - ❖ This Employment Equity (EE) Plan is an implementation programme of the Elias Motsoaledi Local Municipality (EMLM) to achieve equitable representation and fair treatment of the designated groups (i.e Black people, women and persons with disabilities in the EMLM across all occupational levels. - ❖ The EE Plan is aimed at both the elimination of all types of unfair discrimination and the identification and implementation of Affirmative Action measures, in order to accelerate the advancement of designated groups, thereby addressing the imbalances of the past, barriers to fair employment practices and ensure the working envirionment that reflects equitable representation of the designated groups within set timeframes. - ❖ The EE Plan gives effect to the purport, objects, spirit and letter of the EMLM's Employment Equity Policy, s195(1)(i) of the Constitution of the Republic of South Africa, 1996, Employment Equity Act 55 of 1998 and the regulations promulgated thereunder the Code of Good Practice on the Preparation, Implementation and Monitoring of the EE Plan published under Government Notice (GN) 424 in Government Gazett (GG) 40840 of 12 May 2017 read in conjuction with GN R1394 in GG 20626 of 23 November 1999 issued by the Minister of Labour in terms of s54 of the Employment Equity Act 55 of 1998.